These small but mighty cameras take a no-frills approach to home security.

 Installation is simple with Wyze, as their cameras require nothing more than a power cord and a Wi-Fi connection to work.
 We even had the option of installing Wyze cameras using a 3M double-sided adhesive, meaning no tools are needed for installation.

 Detecting activity in dimly lit areas is a necessity for security cameras, especially if you plan on using them outside.
-Many Wyze cameras have infrared night vision, which helps zero in on details under unfavorable lighting conditions.
+Wyze Cams have infrared night vision, which helps zero in on details under unfavorable lighting conditions.